 Liberty Bank TV ad with Peter Graves.
 Store getting increased regional recognition.

 Ed’s daughter, Beverly, joins business.
-Acquire “electric” building.
 Store gets national recognition with stories in Business Week and Martha Stewart’s Living

-Last expansion into adjacent building – Vidler’s now 4 connected buildings, almost 20,000 sf.
+Last expansion into adjacent storefront – Vidler’s now 4 connected buildings, almost 20,000 sf.

 Ed’s son, Don, becomes 3rd member of 3rd generation to join the business!
 “Vidler on Roof” hoisted into place!